eggkraken-sudo/Octopage/README.md

 Detailed useage instructions TBA.

 There is currently no audio filtering.
 In the meantime, use this table to apply low and high pass filters either before or after using Octopage.
+The manual recommends setting FILTER HIGH to about half of the recording's sample rate.
 The Fairlight is set to FILTER LOW: 1 and FILTER HIGH: 9 by default.

 FAIRLIGHT CMI SAMPLING FILTER FREQUENCIES (HZ)